Services

 • Redness in scars

-The light or heat that is released from the BBL which strikes the target tissue is more attracted to certain chromophores or skin pigments.
-There are basically three chromophores in the skin which are targets when treating with BBL light; hemoglobin (redness), melanin (brown) and water.
-The aim of BBL treatment is reduction and improvement of redness and/or pigmentation.
+HEROic BBL is the first energy based device where AI ensures your treatment is accurately performed.
+This leads to better results and patient safety than standard IPL machines.
+The light or heat that is released from the HEROic BBL which strikes the target tissue is more attracted to certain chromophores or skin pigments.
+There are basically three chromophores in the skin which are targets when treating with HEROic BBL light; hemoglobin (redness), melanin (brown) and water.
+The aim of HEROic BBL treatment is reduction and improvement of redness and/or pigmentation.

 You will require multiple treatment sessions depending on how much redness and pigmentation you have in your skin.
 Your doctor will advise you on how many treatments is required.

-Each BBL treatment is generally performed every 4-6 weeks.
+Each HEROic BBL treatment is generally performed every 4-6 weeks.

 laser-treatment